In this post, we will look at using

 package.json to look for tests in the

-tests folder at the root of our project so let's create a test file.
-Let's paste the code below into
+tests folder at the root of our project, so let’s create a test file.
+Let’s paste the

-it as it helps spot which test is failing when there is an error.
-You can see this in the image below
+do it as it helps spot which test is failing when there is an error.
+You can see this in the image

 Carrying on down the previous code block, you see in lines

 13 we have the actual first test.

 uvu defines tests within functions, like many other test runners.
 The first argument to the

 test function is a name for the test.

 uvu has an assert module which

 2), though this is optional.
 You can

 settle for node’s assert if you want to strip things back even more.
 Here we assert our function does indeed have a